DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

-one obtains that the objective function of problem \eqref{prob:NonPenalized} is coercive on the feasible region of this problem, which is closed by virtue of our assumptions on $G$ and $H$.
+one gets that the objective function of problem \eqref{prob:NonPenalized} is coercive on the feasible region of this problem, which is closed by virtue of our assumptions on $G$ and $H$.
 Consequently, there exists a globally optimal solution of problem \eqref{prob:NonPenalized}.

 Let us now consider problem \eqref{prob:Penalized}.
-The assumptions of the lemma on $G$ and $H$ guarantee that the feasible region of this problem is closed.
-Note that a pair $(x, s) \in A \times K$ is feasible for this problem iff
+Our assumptions on $G$ and $H$ guarantee that the feasible region of this problem is closed.
+Note that a pair $(x, s) \in Q \times K$ is feasible for this problem if and only if

-Hence bearing in mind the fact that the cone $K$ is generating one gets that the feasible region of problem \eqref{prob:Penalized} is nonempty.
+Hence bearing in mind the fact that the cone $K$ is generating, one gets that the feasible region of problem \eqref{prob:Penalized} is nonempty.

 Let us check that the objective function

 of problem \eqref{prob:Penalized} is coercive on the feasible region of this problem, provided $\mu \ge 0$ is sufficiently large.
 Then one can conclude that a globally optimal solution of problem \eqref{prob:Penalized} exists as well.